Austrosticta soror

 commonly known as a Kimberley pondsitter.

 It is endemic to the Kimberley region in Western Australia, where it inhabits ponds and streams in gorges.

 Austrosticta soror is a dull, dark-coloured, medium-sized damselfly.
 The female lays her eggs in twigs over water.

+Etymology

+The genus name Austrosticta combines the prefix austro- (from Latin auster, meaning "south wind", hence "southern") with -sticta, from Greek στικτός (stiktos, "spotted" or "tattooed").

+The species name sorer is Latin for "sister", referring to its status as the second species described in the genus.